MolecularGPT: Open Large Language Model (LLM) for Few-Shot Molecular Property Prediction

 \section{Experiment}

-In our experimental framework, we aim to answer three primary research questions: \textbf{RQ1:} Can MolecularGPT effectively and robustly handle new property prediction tasks through zero- and few-shot ICL? \textbf{RQ2:} What is the optimal design for in-context instruction set to improve MolecularGPT's generalization and ICL abilities during tuning? \textbf{RQ3:} How does the number, order, and diversity of in-context examples affect the performance of MolecularGPT?
+In our experimental framework, we aim to answer three primary research questions: \textbf{RQ1:} Can MolecularGPT effectively handle new property prediction tasks through few- and zero-shot ICL? \textbf{RQ2:} What is the optimal design for in-context instruction set to improve MolecularGPT's generalization and ICL abilities during tuning? \textbf{RQ3:} How does the question prompts and retrieval in-context examples affect MolecularGPT's performance?